Skip to main content

 • NOTE: This field is visible when “Hard-Coded Value” is toggled on.

 • Token: The unique token that contains the data within the data source.
-For a .csv or .xlsx import, use the token to specify the column number of the mapping (for example, #12 or #7), or the header name (for example, “Date”).
+For a .csv or .xlsx import, use the token to specify the column number of the mapping (for example, #12 or #7 in a .csv or A, B, C in a .xlsx), or the header name (for example, “Date”).
 If using the header name, the mapping must match exactly (capitalization, spaces, etc.).

 • NOTE: This field is visible when “Hard-Coded Value” is toggled off.